The Art of Productivity without Stress¶

 You then have to define the timeboxes.
 You have to complete the tasks in the time interval specified by a timebox.
 You usually define timeboxes with the following periods:

-Daily : for tasks which must be handled today,
+Today : for tasks which must be handled today,

-Weekly : for tasks that have to be dealt with this week,
+This Week : for tasks that have to be dealt with this week,

-Monthly : for tasks which have to be completed within the month,
+This Month : for tasks which have to be completed within the month,

-Long term : for tasks that can be dealt with in more than one month.
+Long Term : for tasks that can be dealt with in more than one month.

 A task can be put in one and only one timebox at a time.